 The plan worked to perfection.
 Coleman was able to take Smith down early and spent much of the regulation time on top of Smith, raining down strikes.
 But Smith was able to survive, using the guard and the half guard to force Coleman to use a great deal of energy.

 When the fight reached the overtime rounds Coleman's body began to fail him and he was barely able to lift his hands to defend himself.
-The old sports truism that fatigue makes cowards of us all was made real in front of stunned UFC fans.
+The old truism that "fatigue makes cowards of us all" was made real in front of stunned UFC fans.
 They watched their previously thought to be invincible champion unable to move away the fence as Smith lined up hard leg kicks.
 It is a credit to Coleman's mental toughness that he kept fighting and never quit in the fight, he tried to fight back but his body was just unable to respond.

 Mark Coleman (left) tires to rise to meet Maurice Smith's (right) attack late in their Heavyweight Championship fight at UFC 14.